 Now that you've identified what you'll sell, how you'll sell it, where you'll reach customers and how much running your business will cost, you've got just about everything you need to write a business plan.

-The U.S Small Business Administration hosts an excellent online business plan builder.
+The SBA hosts an excellent online business plan builder.

 Why create a business plan?
 For one thing, it's a good exercise that helps you answer key questions about the foundations of your business and how it will grow.
-A business plan is also a requirement for getting any type of formal funding from banks or other investors.
+A business plan is also a requirement for getting funding from banks or other investors.

 Every new business has upfront costs.
-They can be huge – say, starting an airline – or relatively small.
 In the case of a genealogy research business, your initial expenses are quite low.
 That list above may include things you've already purchased when genealogy was just a hobby.

 Some potential funding options for a genealogy research business follow.